 - a.
 The nets must be complete.
 Traffic cannot be passed to a station that cannot be worked.
 The Communications Unit Leader must place relays and repeaters where they are needed and the Operations Section Chief must try not to send teams where he can't talk to them.
 RO's should be well-trained in field maintenance of radios and must follow their commo instructions. - b.
 Message handling must be accurate.
 Every fixed station must maintain a complete Radio Log.
-Communications Center RO's must use the standard ICS General Message Form (GMF) for all traffic passed.
-Radio Operators must understand that their job is to pass traffic, not to generate it.
+Communications Center RO's must use the standard ICS understand that their job is to pass traffic, not to generate it.
 Tactical decisions must be left to the leaders.
 Use of the radio Standard Operating Procedure (SOP) and General Message Form enhances accuracy.